webit-de/typo3-realurl_clearcache_task/README.md

 RealUrl ClearCache Task
 =======================

+:collision: **Abandoned - This repository is not maintained anymore!**

 This backend extension adds the realurl cache tables to the »Table garbage collection« scheduler task

 Remove entries in the realurl cache older than a given number of days automatically.